This page provides access to a variety of resources that can help you make a positive difference in the lives of companion animals.

 Animals play important roles assisting people with disabilities and in therapeutic activities, and AVMA policies provide professional guidance related to service and support animals.
 While most people are aware of the role of service animals such as guide dogs, other types of assistance animals may be less familiar, including emotional support animals.

 It is important for veterinarians to actively support the appropriate use of assistance animals and promote the development of anti-fraud initiatives that do not place an undue burden on people using these animals in their intended roles.
 A newly released AVMA peer-reviewed report, Assistance Animals: Rights of Access and the Problem of Fraud, provides important background on this issue.
-Additionally, the AVMA House of Delegates will consider a proposed new policy on emotional support animals in July 2017, and the topic also will be examined in CE offered at AVMA Convention 2017.
+Additionally, at its July 2017 meeting, the AVMA House of Delegates approved a new policy on the Veterinarian’s Role in Supporting Appropriate Selection and Use of Service, Assistance and Therapy Animals.

 Learn more about all of these initiatives.